jekovcar/BatchInnoUnpack/README.md

 # Use BatchInnoUnpack
 BatchInnoUnpack use J.Rathlev's InnoUnpacker for unpacks each installer(EXE) into a folder "Output" with the _unpacked suffix.
-<br>If the EXE file is not Inno Setup, then only the its icon will be simply extracted.
+<br>If the EXE file is not Inno Setup(or not decrypted), its icon will be extracted to "Output" with the _icon suffix.
 <br>Run BatchUnpack.bat next to the InnoSetup or simple EXE files.
 <br>The script will automatically download innounp.exe and install it in utils.
 <br>In utils must be: